 MCP Server¶

-Hypabase ships an MCP server that exposes the full hypergraph API as tools for AI agents.
-Any MCP-compatible client — Claude Code, Claude Desktop, Cursor, Windsurf, or custom agents — can create nodes, build hyperedges, query the graph, and traverse paths.
+Hypabase ships an MCP server that gives AI agents persistent, structured memory.
+Any MCP-compatible client — Claude Code, Claude Desktop, Cursor, Windsurf, or custom agents — can store memories, recall them, and explore connections.

 Installation¶